 If you are sexually active, you need to practice safe sex.
 Find out more about sexual health or visit a sexual health clinic.

-'Coming out' is the term that gay, lesbian and bisexual people use when they decide to tell their friends and family about their sexuality.
-This can be a difficult thing to do as people may worry that others will treat them differently once they know.
+'Coming out' is the term that gay, lesbian, bisexual and transgender people use when they decide to tell their friends and family about it.
+This can be a difficult thing to do as people often worry that others will treat them differently once they know.

-If you are worried about coming out, or want support, visit the Coming out pages on the Terrence Higgins Trust website.
-They have information on understanding what your sexual preferences are, coming out to family and friends and what to do if you encounter discrimination or bullying after you have come out.
+If you are worried about coming out or want support, visit Coming out as a young person on the Stonewall website.
+They have information on sharing with your sexual orientation or gender identity with family and friends and the sources of available support.

 Bullying, discrimination and domestic violence